CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/mathscs.md

 ## Presentation

-You will present on the 27th February to a small marking panel with the marking panel asking a few questions after your talk concludes.
+You will present in Week 17 to a small marking panel with the marking panel asking a few questions after your talk concludes.
 The mark scheme will be shown beforehand in the workshops in TB2.